You’re not expected to know everything

 Everyone is friendly and supportive

 Osborne Clarke is non-hierarchical and everyone at the firm is approachable and willing to help.
 People are keen to talk about the area of law they work in and answer any questions you might have.
 The firm also puts a real emphasis on wellbeing and is ensuring everyone is working comfortably at home and has the support that they need.

-Written by Liz Foley, Trainee Associate at Osborne Clarke.
+Written by Liz Foley, Trainee Solicitor at Osborne Clarke.